R Cassiopeiae

 R Cassiopeiae is a variable star in the northern constellation of Cassiopeia.
-It is located approximately 574 light years distant from the Sun, but is drifting closer with a radial velocity of −23 km/s.
-This is a pulsating Mira-type variable star with a brightness varies from magnitude +4.4 down to +13.5 with a period of 433.6 days.
-At its maximum, R Cassiopeiae is visible to the naked eye as a faint, red-hued star.
+It is located approximately 570 light years distant from the Sun, but is drifting closer with a radial velocity of −23 km/s.
+This is a pulsating Mira-type variable star with a brightness that varies from magnitude +4.4 down to +13.5 over a period of 433.6 days.
+At its maximum brightness, R Cassiopeiae is visible to the naked eye as a faint, red-hued star.